Top 5 tips for successful virtual job interviews

 While it’s not a new concept, a lot of people will be taking part in their first ever virtual interviews though various video conferencing platforms in the coming months as businesses look to hire the best talent on the market.

-With that in mind, here are our top tips based on the thousands of virtual interviews SThree and our clients have conducted in recent years.
+With that in mind, here are my top tips based on the thousands of virtual interviews SThree and our clients have conducted in recent years.

 Qualified and motivated employees and contractors are key to the success of any business, so it’s crucial to prepare and be ready to show that you’re the best fit for the job.